JeevanKum/items-lister/README.md

 # items-lister
 This project is built using HTML, CSS &amp; Javascript.
-This Items Lister can be used as a remainder tool where you can list all of your important items and search through them whenever you need them.
+This Items Lister can be used as a reminder tool where you can list all of your essential items and search through them whenever you need them.